NiclasDev63/ImmoGPT/README.md

 ImmoGPT is an LLM based Chatbot which can be used to find a suitable property.
 It uses GPT4FREE (https://github.com/xtekky/gpt4free) to gain free access to GPT3.5 and GPT4.
 Currently ImmoGPT only has access to the german real estate market through ImmoScout24.
+Since the ImmoScout24 API is unfortunately very expensive (at least the last time I requested a key) ImmoGPT crawls the site using a conventional web crawler.

 ## 🚀 Quickstart